 Who needs a lienholder?

+Anyone financing their vehicle rather than purchasing it outright will need a lienholder.
 The most common type of lienholder is the loan issuer of your car loan.
 But there are other rare occasions when a lienholder may be added.
 A person may file a mechanic’s lien on your vehicle if you don’t repay a debt.
 The mechanic’s lien may need to go through the courts first before a lien can be added at the DMV.

 Do I need a lienholder if I lease a car?